 2. Advance equality of opportunity

 The Federation is committed to advancing equality of opportunity between people who share a protected characteristic and people who do not share it, and has put a range of approaches in place to ensure that this happens.
 The Federation monitors and evaluates, frequently and regularly, the attainment and progress of all pupils and looks at the performance of particular groups who share a protected characteristic to compare their performance with those who do not share it.
 Interventions are then planned and implemented in order to close any disparities in performance.
 Examples of practice which advances equality of opportunity:

 Where necessary, we use the services of outside agencies to support families and individual pupils.
 Pupils with SEND, including those with medical needs, are fully supported by our SENDCo, Teaching Assistants and external specialist professionals.

 We have case study evidence to demonstrate our support for vulnerable pupils.
 We have excellent links with local nurseries and the local high schools, which ensures that transition into Reception and Year 7 runs smoothly.
 We use the services of the Brent Safeguarding Team and Child Adolescent Mental Health Service (CAMHS) for pupils who need this type of expert support.

 The Executive Head, Senior Leaders and a group of governors, have created an Accessibility Plan and written the Equal Opportunities policy.
-The governors monitor its implementation and ensures a comprehensive review takes place every three years.
-Our More Able, pupils are effectively identified and their learning is provided for, not only in routine differentiation but specifically according to individual need.
-We select individuals for courses, duties and involvement in appropriate activities that will use and extend their abilities, gifts and talents.
+The governors monitor its implementation and ensure a comprehensive review takes place every three years.
+More Able, pupils are effectively identified and their learning is provided for, not only in routine differentiation but specifically according to individual need.
+We select individuals for courses, duties and involvement inappropriate activities that will use and extend their abilities, gifts and talents.